jameshume/jehtech/src/html/arm.md

     2.3 LR,
     2.4 return address, which will depending on the exception type:

-         2.4.1.
-NMI - address of the next instruction to be executed.
+         * NMI - address of the next instruction to be executed.
-         2.4.2.
-HardFault (precise) - the address of the instruction causing fault  .
+         * HardFault (precise) - the address of the instruction causing fault.
-         2.4.3.
-HardFault (imprecise) - address of the next instruction to be executed.
+         * HardFault (imprecise) - address of the next instruction to be executed.
-         2.4.4.
-SVC - address of next instruction after SVC.
+         * SVC - address of next instruction after SVC.
-         2.4.5.
-IRQ - address of next instruction after interrupt.
+         * IRQ - address of next instruction after interrupt.

     2.5 xPSR (see stack screenshot above).

-3. If the program being interrupted is an interrupt
+3. Set the LR to special magic value that is intercepted on exception exit.

     3.1.
-LR = 0xFFFFFFF1 // Return to Handler Mode.
+If the program being interrupted is an interrupt: `LR = 0xFFFFFFF1`: Return to Handler Mode.
 Exception return gets state from the Main stack.
 On return execution uses the Main Stack.

     3.2.
 Else if the MSP is being used by the thread mode program:

-          3.2.1.
-LR = 0xFFFFFFF9; // Return to Thread Mode.
+          3.2.1. `LR = 0xFFFFFFF9`: Return to Thread Mode.
 Exception return gets state from the Main stack.
 On return execution uses the Main Stack.
           3.2.2.
-Else LR = 0xFFFFFFFFD; Return to Thread Mode.
+Else `LR = 0xFFFFFFFFD`: Return to Thread Mode.
 Exception return gets state from the Process stack.
 On return execution uses the Process Stack.

 4. Prepare to jump to service handler